jdesiloniz/svpdev/tools/ssp16asm/README.md

 # ssp16asm

-A quick and dirty assembler for the Samsung SSP16xx family of DSPs, notably known for its use (under the disguised name of _SVP_ - *Sega Virtua Processor*) in the Mega Drive/Genesis version of the game *Virtua Racing*.
+A quick and dirty assembler for the Samsung SSP16xx family of DSPs, notably known for its use (contained within the **SVP** chip - *Sega Virtua Processor*) in the Mega Drive/Genesis version of the game **Virtua Racing**.

 ## How to use